risk-first/website/docs/practices/Deployment-And-Operations/Demand-Management.md

 ---
 title: Demand Management
-description: The practice of forecasting, planning, and managing the demand for products or services to ensure that they meet the business objectives and customer needs.
+description: The practice of forecasting, planning, and managing the demand for resources to ensure that the best use is made of them.
 tags:
-  - Planning-Management
+  - Practice
   - Demand-Management
 featured:
   class: c